 I’m going to avoid the whole debate on fluoride for tooth decay prevention vs. the negative effects of fluoride…

 Thyme essential oil has been shown to effectively kill S. mutans. [ref][ref]To me, thyme essential oil smells and tastes terrible, so I wouldn’t recommend running out to buy some to swish with.
 There is a gel formula from PerioSciences that contains Thyme essential oil, and it has a lot of good reviews online.
 (I haven’t tried it)

 Calcium phosphate has been shown in several different studies to help with remineralizing teeth. [ref] Sugar-free gum manufacturers started incorporating calcium into gum to help with remineralization.
 A study looked at Trident Xtra Care, Orbit Professional, regular Orbit, and regular Extra gums and found that the Trident Xtra Care caused significantly higher enamel remineralization.[ref]
 Sounds cool!
 But Wrigley sued Trident for claiming that it was false advertising.
 And Trident Xtra Care was discontinued.

 A specific type of calcium phosphate known as hydroxyapatite has been used for a number of years in Japan for the remineralization of teeth.
 It is now readily available in the US and elsewhere.
-There are numerous studies showing that nano-hydroxyapatite is effective for remineralizing teeth. [ref][ref] Amazon carries several options for toothpaste containing nan-hydroxyapatite.
+There are numerous studies showing that nano-hydroxyapatite is effective for remineralizing teeth. [ref][ref] There are several online options for toothpaste containing nan-hydroxyapatite.
 You can read the reviews and choose the one that is best for you.